 Uterine perforation is when a hole is accidentally made in the uterus by a surgical instrument.
-Though rare, this is most likely to happen if you have a D&C to control bleeding after you've delivered a baby.
+Though rare, this is most likely to happen if you have a D&C to control bleeding after you’ve delivered a baby.
 The doctor usually will know right away if the uterus has been perforated.
-Occasionally, the uterine perforation is not always obvious at the time of the D&C, and then you may need additional surgery to look inside the lower belly.
-The laparoscope is a small instrument attached to a camera that is placed through small incisions in your abdomen or belly to see if the organs around your uterus, such as intestines, bladder, or blood vessels, are injured.
-If any of these organs are injured, they must be repaired with surgery.
-However, if no other organs have been injured, long-term complications from a perforation are extremely rare.
+Occasionally, a uterine perforation is suspected but not always obvious at the time of the D&C, and then you may need additional surgery to look inside the lower belly.

 Other rare complications of a D&C include tears in the cervix, uterine bleeding, and reactions to anesthesia.
 These complications usually occur at the time of surgery.